qbicsoftware-archive/qube-cli/docs/newbie_guide.rst

 Provide encrypted information to Travis CI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any person on the internet can download [Maven][maven] artifacts from
+Any person on the internet can download `Maven`_ artifacts from
 our `public Maven repository`_.
 But in order to upload artifacts to our
 repository, you will need proper authentication.